aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

     Color redColor = Color::Red();
     style.GetFont().SetColor(redColor);

-    // Update the style. so, the style of range "A1:C8" will be changed too. style.Update();
+    // Update the style, so the style of range A1:C8 will also be changed. style.Update();

-    // Save the excel file.
+    // Save the Excel file.
     U16String outputPath = srcDir + u"book2.out.xlsx";
     workbook.Save(outputPath);